ChainAgnostic/varsig/README.md

 ### Example

-The above can be [quite subtle][PKI Layer Cake].
+The above can be [subtle][PKI Layer Cake].
 Here is a step by step example of one such scenario.

 An application receives some block of data, as binary.
 It checks the claimed CID, which passes validation.